CAT Preparation Tips for 2nd Year Engineering StudentsCATKing

 - Data Interpretation

-In this Logical Reasoning and Data Interpretation is combined section in CAT, each having 16 questions each and time given is 1 hour, i.e. 34 questions in 60 minutes.
+In this Logical Reasoning and Data Interpretation is combined section in CAT, each having 16 questions each and the time is given is 1 hour, i.e. 34 questions in 60 minutes.
 Quantitative Ability and Verbal Ability consists of 34 questions each with a time limit of 60 minutes each!
-In conclusion, you have 100 questions to solve in 3 hours .
-That was all about the exam .
+In conclusion, you have 100 questions to solve in 3 hours.
+Preparing from the beginning will help you to learn concepts in depth.
+That was all about the exam.

 Talking about verbal ability, it is one such section that needs consistent practice.
-This section in CAT consists majorly of Reading Comprehension , Parajumbles and Critical Reasoning, out of which 24 questions are RC’s .
+This section in CAT consists majorly of Reading Comprehension, Para jumbles, and Critical Reasoning, out of which 24 questions are RC’s.
 You have to nail this area.
-For this you need to get into the habit of reading books of various genres.
-Since you have ample amount of time, you can invest into 2 books per month!!!
+For this, you need to get into the habit of reading books of various genres.
+Since you have an ample amount of time, you can invest in 2 books per month!!!
 Make it a habit to finish up a book in 15 days!
-This will gradually build up your reading and comprehending skills and trust me, this is the best way to kill Verbal ability section.
-In order to build your vocabulary you must complete Norman Lewis Word Power Made Easy.
-This is world’s best book for building your vocabulary!
+This will gradually build up your reading and comprehending skills and trust me, this is the best way to kill the Verbal ability section.
+In order to build your vocabulary, you must complete Norman Lewis Word Power Made Easy.
+This is the world’s best book for building your vocabulary!

 Let’s Move on to Data Interpretation Section, to ace this section you need to solve around 500 DI sets!
 Yes, you read that right!
 Just because this section is all about the concepts you revised in your quants and how you cope up with your speed.
-This wont ask you some hard core concepts instead, speed maths and faster calculations is all you need to nail it.
-Since you are in 2nd year right now, make it a habit of solving 1 DI set everyday!
+This won’t ask you some hardcore concepts instead, speed maths and faster calculations are all you need to nail it.
+Since you are in the 2nd year right now, make it a habit of solving 1 DI set every day!
 If you follow this, within one year you’ll master this area and any set given would just be a cakewalk for you!

 If you begin now, you must invest around 6–8 months in learning and understanding all of the above things and start givingthen.
 As you will not be eligible to apply for colleges this year via CAT, but you can definitely appear for CAT to check where you stand and improvise later.